vanubuntu/VanubISO/README.md

 # Vanubuntu ISO

-This repository contains the `vanubISO` command line tool to build Vanubuntu from an existing Ubuntu image.
+This repository contains the `vanubISO` command line tool to build Vanubuntu from an Ubuntu temporary chroot.
 It also contains some patches to original Ubuntu code that makes Vanubuntu work properly, preventing any bug rendering.

 ## Why does this exist?